-The RF{OUT}A+ and RF{OUT}A- pins of the ADF5355 connect to the collectors of an NPN differential pair driven by buffered outputs of the VCO, as shown in Figure 37.
-In this scheme, the ADF5355 contains internal 50 Ω resistors connected to the V{RF} pin.
+The RF{OUT}A+ and RF{OUT}A- pins of the ADF4355-2 connect to the collectors of an NPN differential pair driven by buffered outputs of the VCO, as shown in Figure 27.
+In this scheme, the ADF4355-2 contains internal 50 Ω resistors connected to the V{RF} pin.
 To optimize the power dissipation vs. the output power requirements, the tail current of the differential pair is programmable using Bits[D2:D1] in Register 6.
 Four current levels can be set.
-These levels give approximate output power levels of -4 dBm, -1 dBm, +2 dBm, and +5 dBm, respectively.
-Levels of -4 dBm, -1 dBm, +2 dBm can be achieved using a 50 Ω resistor to V{RF} and ac coupling into a 50 Ω load.
-A +5 dBm level requires an external shunt inductor to V{RF}.
-Note that an inductor has a narrower operating frequency than a 50 Ω resistor.
+These levels give approximate output power levels of -4 dBm, -1 dBm, +2 dBm, and +5 dBm, respectively, using a 50 Ω resistor to V{RF} and ac coupling into a 50 Ω load.
 For accurate power levels, refer to the Typical Performance Characteristics section.
-Add an external shunt inductor to provide higher power levels; however, this is less wideband than the internal bias only.
-Terminate the unused complementary output with a circuit similar to the used output.
+With an output power of 5 dBm, an external shunt inductor is necessary to provide higher power levels; however, this addition results in less wideband operation.
+Terminate the unused complementary output with a similar circuit to the used output.